Waiviogit/waivio/docs/CONTRIBUTING.md

 yarn dev
 ```

-After some time (it can take few minutes) you should be able to see Busy running at http://localhost:3000
+After some time (it can take few minutes) you should be able to see Waivio running at http://localhost:3000

 After making some change to the code web browser will reload (in case of client code) or server will reload
 (you need to refresh page manually).